 The following online resources are designed to help patients and their family members or loved ones better understand important health insurance coverage information and the cost of behavioral health treatment.

-Oceans Behavioral Hospital is dedicated to providing high-quality, safe and compassionate behavioral health care.
-We currently accept Medicare, Medicaid, Veterans Administration, TRICARE and all major commercial and Medicare Advantage insurance.
+Oceans Behavioral Hospital is dedicated to providing high-quality, safe and compassionate behavioral healthcare.
+We currently accept Medicare, Medicaid, Veterans Administration, TRICARE and most major commercial and Medicare Advantage insurance.

 Important notes about Oceans’ billing process: